jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 If you are already familiar with Share customizations, you may be wondering where to find "share-config-custom.xml".
 It is in "src/main/resources/META-INF".

 You should check this entire project, starting with the "maven-sdk-tutorial" directory, into source code control.
-You will want to configure your source code control client to ignore the target directories, the log files, and the alf_data_dev directory.
+You will want to configure your source code control client to ignore the target directories.
 If you are running IntelliJ, check in the IML files but do not check in the .idea directory or its children.

 Other Types of Archetypes
 =========================